That's All Right: Production

 On the evening of July 5, 1954, during The Blue Moon Boys' recording session at Sun Studio, Elvis Presley was on acoustic rhythm guitar, Scotty Moore was on electric lead guitar, and Bill Black was on string bass.
 During a break between recordings, Presley began improvising an up-tempo version of Arthur Crudup's song "That's All Right, Mama".
 Black, on bass, joined, and the pair was soon joined by Moore's guitar.
-Producer Sam Phillips, at the suddenly upbeat atmosphere, asked the three to start again so he could record it.
+Producer Sam Phillips was impressed by the upbeat take on the song and asked the three to start again so he could record it.

 Presley's first two visits to Sun Studio had been in the summer of 1953 and in January 1954, followed by two more visits in the summer of 1954.
 This recording session was Presley's fifth visit.
 Produced in the style of a "live" performance—all parts performed at once and recorded onto one track—the recording contains no drums or additional instruments.
 Presley's version has lyrics different from Arthur Crudup's version.
 (In 1986, Sam Phillips recalled that when recording, Elvis changed some lyrics of songs.)
 The next evening, the trio recorded, in a similar style, "Blue Moon of Kentucky", which became the "That's All Right" single's B side.

 Release

 Sam Phillips gave copies of the acetate to local disc jockeys Dewey Phillips (no relation) of WHBQ, Uncle Richard of WMPS, and Sleepy Eyed John Lepley of WHHM.
 On July 7, 1954, Dewey Phillips played "That's All Right" on his popular radio show "Red, Hot & Blue".
 On hearing the news that Dewey was going to play his song, Presley went to the local movie theater to calm his nerves.

 Interest in the song was so intense that Dewey reportedly played the acetate 14 times and received over 40 telephone calls.
 Presley was persuaded to go to the station for an on-air interview that night.
 Unaware that the microphone was live at the time, Presley answered Dewey's questions, including one about which high school he attended: a roundabout way of informing the audience of Presley's race without actually asking the question.
 "That's All Right" was officially released on July 19, 1954, and sold around 20,000 copies.
 This number was not enough to chart nationally, but the single reached number four on the local Memphis charts.

 2004 reissue

-In July 2004, exactly 50 years after its first release, the song was produced and re-released by Will Schillinger as a CD single in several countries, and entered the UK Singles Chart at number three.
-It also became a modest hit outside the UK, peaking at number 31 in Australia, number 33 in Ireland, and number 47 in Sweden.
+In July 2004, exactly 50 years after its first release, the song was produced and re-released by Will Schillinger as a CD single in several countries.
+It entered the UK Singles Chart at number three and became a modest hit outside the UK, peaking at number 31 in Australia, number 33 in Ireland, and number 47 in Sweden.